jasonsutter87/Trustless-Voting-System-tvs-/docs/TVS-WHITEPAPER.md

 **The Problem VeilCloud Solves:**

-TVS faces a fundamental scaling challenge: processing 100,000 voters currently takes ~83 minutes due to single-node Merkle tree bottlenecks.
+TVS faced a fundamental scaling challenge: processing 100,000 voters previously took ~83 minutes due to O(n) Merkle tree rebuild bottlenecks.
+With the introduction of **FastMerkleTree** (O(log n) incremental updates), this has been reduced to **~13 minutes**—a 6x improvement.
 Scaling to handle 350+ million votes (U.S. national election scale) requires distributed infrastructure—but traditional cloud providers see all your data.

 **VeilCloud's Solution:**